A songwriter who tried everything and ended up building the tool that was missing.

 That gap is what Kiwisonic is built to fill.

 Pick a key.
 Pick a genre.
-Build a song section by section — melody, chords, drums, guitar.
-Export it as MIDI and take it wherever you need to go next.
+Build a song section by section: melody, chords, drums, guitar, strings, wind, organ.
+Or let AI generation sketch a rough draft and shape it from there.
+Export as MIDI or MP3 and take it wherever you need to go next.
 The theory stays hidden.
 The music stays yours.

 | You are… | Your situation | How Kiwisonic helps |